-Western education, Mahatma Gandhi said, focused on reading and writing rather than oral knowledge; it valued textbooks rather than lived experience and Fig. 10 - Mahatma Gandhi along with Kasturba Gandhi sitting with Rabindranath Tagore and a group of girls at Santiniketan, 1940 practical knowledge.
+Western education, Mahatma Gandhi said, focused on reading and writing rather than oral knowledge; it valued textbooks rather than lived experience and practical knowledge.
 He argued that education ought to develop a person's mind and soul.
 Literacy - or simply learning to read and write - by itself did not count as education.
 People had to work with their hands, learn a craft, and know how different things operated.
 This would develop their mind and their capacity to understand.